Back to Articles

 • Estate Plan & Beneficiaries: create a basic estate plan including health care directives, and ensure that the beneficiaries on your accounts align with your wishes.

-Approaching Retirement: Additional action items for when you are approaching retirement
+Additional action items for when you are approaching retirement

 • Refine your goals: Refine your plan for how you want to spend your time in retirement and how much you want to spend on categories such as basic expenses, travel, giving, and vehicle replacements.

-• Social Security: Utilize www.ssa.gov to obtain estimates of your social security benefit.
+• Social Security: Utilize www.ssa.gov to obtain estimates of your Social Security benefit.

 • Investment Accounts: Plan for how you will draw from your various accounts in retirement, how this will correspond with other income you will have, and how you will adjust your investment strategy accordingly.